linck5/subtitle-editor-back/docs/api.md

 ### Get one Subtitle
 `GET /subtitle/:subtitle_id`

-Deleting a tree also deletes all the branches inside, and by extension all the commits, comments, changes, and collaborators.
+Deleting a tree also deletes all the nodes inside, and by extension all the commits, comments, changes, and collaborators.

 ### Create
 `POST /subtitles`